theend7/angular_project_solution/readme.md

     - `Lib3` depends on `Lib2`.
 It utilizes functionalities provided by `Lib2` and extends them.
 This library should execute after `Lib2` has finished its initialization.
     - `Lib1` depends on `Lib3`.
 It utilizes functionalities provided by `Lib3` and extends them.
 This library should execute after `Lib3` has finished its initialization.

-2. **library2**: Depends on `library1`.
-It utilizes functionalities provided by `library1` and extends them.
-This library should execute after `library1` has finished its initialization.

-3. **library3**: Depends on both `library1` and `library2`.
-It requires functionalities from both libraries and must wait for both to complete before executing.

-4. **...
-(Additional Libraries)**: Libraries further down the line may have dependencies on previously mentioned libraries and should follow a similar pattern.

 ## Notes

 - Make sure to check the documentation of each project for any specific requirements or additional notes.